EnamiYa/FreeWill/README.md

 # FreeWill
-Unlock free will on your TikTok feed
+Unlock free will on your TikTok feed and decide what content you want to see!